Vacation in the Faroe Islands

 What’s the weather like in the Faroe Islands?

 The Faroe Islands have a maritime climate, which means the weather can change rapidly.
 Expect cool temperatures year-round, with average summer highs around 12–15°C (54–59°F).
 Pack for wind, rain, and sunshine all in one day!
+You can check the weather here.

 What are the top things to do on a vacation in the Faroe Islands?